Beehive Monitoring Module

 Overview

-Turn entrance activity into a record that can be reviewed later.
+Turn changes around the hive into a record that can be reviewed later.

-The module periodically photographs the beehive entrance and stores the images as a time-based observation log.
+The module periodically photographs the beehive entrance and surrounding area, then stores the images as a time-based observation log.
 The intent is to review not only whether the hive was occupied, but also the location, box shape, and installation conditions.

 SD card storage